Structure of spaces with Bakry-\'Emery Ricci curvature bounded below: Existence of metric cone

 \begin{theo} Let $\{(M_i,g_i;p_i)\}$ be a sequence of manifolds in $\mathcal{M}(A,v,\Lambda)$.
 Then there exists a subsequence of $\{(M_i,g_i;p_i)\}$ converges to a metric space $(Y; y)$ in the pointed Gromov-Hausdorff topology.
 Moreover, for each $z\in (Y;y)$, each tangent cone $T_zY$ is a metric cone over another metric space whose diameter is less than $\pi$. \end{theo}

 The proof of Theorem \ref{existence-metric-cone} is similar to one of Splitting Theorem \ref{splitting-theorem}.
-We need another Cheeger's triangluar lemma to estimate the distance.
+We need another triangle lemma to estimate the distance.

-\begin{lem}( Lemma 9.64, [C1]) Let $x,y$ be two ponis in a minimal geodesic curve from $p$ and denote the part of the geodesic curve from $x$ to $y$ by $\gamma(s)$.
+\begin{lem} Let $x,y$ be two points in a minimal geodesic from $p$ and denote the part of the geodesic curve from $x$ to $y$ by $\gamma(s)$.
 Let $\gamma_s(t)$ be a family of geodesic curves connecting $z$ and $\gamma(s)$ as in Lemma \ref{cheeger-lemma}.
-Suppose that there is a smooth function $h$ such that
+Suppose that there is a smooth function $h$ on $M$ which satisfies